brycegough/ACF-CSV-Import/README.md

 # ACF-CSV-Import
 Import CSV Fields into ACF Repeaters

+Tool to import repeater values from CSV files into ACF

 ### Usage
 * Install the plugin by copying the folder to your plugins directory, or instal via a ZIP file.
 * Go to Custom Fields -> Tools.